ASTPrompter: Preference-Aligned Automated Language Model Red-Teaming to Generate Low-Perplexity Unsafe Prompts: AdvPrompter Implementation Details

 \section{AdvPrompter Implementation Details}

-We use the published default configuration on AdvPrompter \footnote{https://github.com/facebookresearch/advprompter/blob/main/conf/train.yaml}.
+We use the published default configuration on \href{https://github.com/facebookresearch/advprompter/blob/main/conf/train.yaml}{AdvPrompter}.
 In particular, we perform an low-rank optimization of Llama-3.1 8B with a learning rate of $5e-4$ on rollouts buffer of size $256$.
 Following our work, we use the Convkit Reddit corpus as seed prompts, and all optimizations were performed using the officially published codebase.